Staying True to the Mission.

-iDo is taking its 10 years of experience in teaching creativity and engaging underserved students to an even bigger population.
-In the Fall of 2014, iDo will once again partner with teacher Tera Freedman at San Francisco's Mission High School.
+iDo is taking its 12 years of experience in teaching creativity and engaging underserved students to an even bigger population.
+In the Fall of 2015, iDo will once again partner San Francisco's Mission High School.
 With over a thousand students and dozens of after-school programs, Mission High is the ideal environment to teach creativity and foster curiosity.
-On tap for these students will be a curriculum developed and prototyped in conjunction with the team in iDo Korea.
-Along with their Korean counterparts, Mission High students will exercise their creative ability during a 7-week lamp project where they will ideate, prototype, build, and learn what it takes to make a fully functioning lamp.
-These students will participant in iDo's first ever cross-continent collaboration project and will show off their results at the end of the project.
 It's going to be a wild and exciting experience.

 The Industrial Design Outreach Project (iDo) promotes the field of industrial design and uses its methodologies to enhance the education of both high school and university students.
 Through hands-on interdisciplinary design projects, iDo provides high school students with experiences that foster curiosity, promote creativity, and build self-confidence.